open/close all folders

 - Irony: Glove didn't even know what hands are until everyone received Sudden Anatomy in "An Ice Beginning", despite being the very garment meant to be worn on a hand.
 In a similar vein, he only received legs and not arms in the same episode.

 Voiced by: F-L-R-NA nacho chip with cheese sauce dripping at the side.
-Sardonic in nature and only expresses in the most monotonous, unenthusiastic manner, you can definitely assume she's a goth or emo.
+Sardonic and chill in nature and only expresses in the most monotonous, unenthusiastic manner, she's most definitely an Emo Teen.
+Notwithstanding the stereotype, she's the only one who cares enough to take responsibility for her team.

-- Creepy Monotone: She has zero emotion and inflection in her tone so everything she say would sound sarcastic and/or deadpan.
+- Creepy Monotone: She has zero emotion and inflection in her tone so everything she says would sound sarcastic and/or deadpan.

 - Deadpan Snarker: Low on snark, high on deadpan (And I'm talking really high)